Flooding in Live Oak

 - Rake up and bag leaves as often as possible before storms.
 Leaves clogging storm drains are the primary source of most flood occurrences.
 Do not dump or throw anything into drainage ditches or streams—it is a violation of the City Ordinances.
 Even grass clippings and branches can accumulate and plug channels and outfall structures.
 Blocked drainage ways simply cannot carry water, and when it rains the water has to go somewhere.
 Every piece of litter contributes to flooding.

-- Always check with the City of Live Oak (210-653-9140 ext.
-2261) before you build on, alter, regrade, or fill on your property.
+- Always check with Live Oak’s Development Services (210-653-9140 ext.
+2244) before you build on, alter, regrade, or fill on your property.
 Permit(s) may be required to ensure that projects do not cause problems on other properties.

 - If you do not have flood Insurance, talk to your insurance agent.
 Homeowner's insurance policies do not cover damage from floods.